GustavJaner/cheat-sheets/docs/git.md

 ## BRANCH
 ```
 $ git branch                    # List all local branches
+$ git branch -v                 # List all local branches with the commit hash+message of the respective branch tip
 $ git branch -a                 # List all local and Remote branches of repo
 $ git branch <newBranch>        # Creates a new branch (without 'checking it out'/redirecting HEAD)